-The state mushroom idea came from a slightly older set, some students at Evergreen State College, who still got the kid gloves treatment by members of the House State Government Committee.
-Matthew Hurley told lawmakers the pine mushroom is the perfect fungus for the state to honor because of the symbiotic relationship it has with pine trees, making them grow bigger and faster; its a food source prized by both the Asian communities and the Salish tribes; and it could boost tourism and help veterans who might be recruited to pick them.
+The state mushroom idea came from a slightly older set, some students at The Evergreen State College, who still got the kid gloves treatment by members of the House State Government Committee.
+Matthew Hurley told lawmakers the Pine Mushroom is the perfect fungus for the state to honor because of the symbiotic relationship it has with pine trees, making them grow bigger, faster; is a fiid source prized by both the Asian communities and the Salish tribes; and could boost tourism and help veterans who might be recruited to pick them.

-(Apparently someone impressed on Hurley the need to boost multiculturalism, economic benefits and veterans to catch the attention of various factions in the Legislature.
+(Apparently someone impressed on Hurley the need to boost multiculturism, economic benefits and veterans to catch the attention of various factions in the Legislature.
 Give the man an A.)

 Emily Hall may have gone just a bit overboard when she suggested this fungus – or any fungus – is “an incredible reflection of who we are as a state.”